Find Trade Colleges

 $21,023 Avg Student Debt

-Yakima Valley College landed the #25 spot in the 2023 rankings for the best value bachelor’s degree trade school programs.
+With a ranking of #25, Yakima Valley College did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
 Located in Yakima, Washington, the small public school awarded 80 diplomas to qualifed bachelor’s degree students in 2021-2022.

-The average tuition and fees for an out-of-state undergraduate students at YVC are $5,488 a year.
+YVC undergraduate students pay an average of $5,488 in tuition and fees each year.
 On average, bachelor’s degree students take out $21,023 in loans while pursuing their degree.

 Notes and References